 Movie Recording Quality

-You can set the recording size, frame rate, and compression method in [: Movie rec quality].
-The movie will be recorded as an MP4 file.
+You can set the image size, frame rate, compression method, and recording format in the [Movie rec. size] menu of [: Movie rec quality].

 Movie Recording Size

-- If you change the [: Video system] setting, also set [Movie rec. size] again.
+- If you change the [: Video system] setting, also set [: Movie rec quality] again.

 4K Movie Recording

 - Recording 4K movies requires a stable card with a fast writing speed.
 For details, see Cards That Can Record Movies.